Carjacking facts about the violent form of motor vehicle theft.

 National carjacking statistics are not available.
 However, the National Crime Victimization Survey (NCVS)* made a telephone assessment of 221,000 households from 1992-1996 to gain an understanding of the extent of the carjacking problem.

-The biggest problem of tracking carjacking incidents is current police agency reporting practices.
+The biggest problem in tracking carjacking incidents is current police agency reporting practices.
 Most criminal codes have not adopted this new crime type nor do they track it statistically.
 Most police jurisdictions charge the crime of carjacking as a robbery since force or fear was used to steal the vehicle directly from the owner.

 Since the crime of carjacking is not indexed in the FBI’s Uniform Crime Reports, it is unlikely that we will soon see a national statistic on the frequency that is generated from police reports.
 What we have to work with is the NCVS telephone survey as the source of our data.